nirmal-25/Text-to-Image-GAN/README.md

 # Text-to-Image-GAN

-In this project, we evaluate a few popular GAN-based text-to-image generation models for the CUB and COCO datasets, and provide a detailed analysis of the generative models using evaluation metrics such as the Inception Score (IS) and the Fr´echet Inception Distance (FID) to compare the output images across different architectures.
-Our experiments reveal that the lightweight architecture for text-guided image manipulation achieves the best FID of 10.2 for the CUB dataset also while being more efficient than other GAN-based textto- image models.
+GAN-based text-to-image generation models for the CUB and COCO datasets are experimented, and evaluated using the Inception Score (IS) and the Fréchet Inception Distance (FID) to compare the output images across different architectures.

 ### Results